AM ucho [M12]

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-To illustrate why neodymium magnets are so dangerous, see the article - How dangerous are very powerful neodymium magnets?.
+In order for you to know how powerful neodymium magnets are and why they are so dangerous, see the article - Dangerous very powerful neodymium magnets.